lialavy/lia_lavy_parking_yolo/README.md

 5. **Create account**
    - Sign up with any username/password
-   - For admin access: use email lia.ninio24@gmail.com
+   - For admin access: change email: lia.ninio24@gmail.com to your own email

 ## Usage